Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 A VLAN can span several physical switches as long as they are connected by **trunk links**.
 In networks with a **VLAN trunking** solution, a special port on each switch is configured as a trunk port to interconnect VLAN switches.
 The trunk port belongs to all VLANs, and frames sent to any VLAN are forwarded over the trunk link to the other switch.
 In order to allow a switch to know the VLAN a frame comes from, the IEEE has defined an extended Ethernet frame format, 802.1Q, for frames crossing a VLAN trunk.
 The 802.1Q frame consists of the standard Ethernet frame with a four-byte **VLAN tag** added into the header that carries the identity of the VLAN to which the frame belongs.
 The VLAN tag itself consists of:

-- a 2-byte Tag Protocol Identifier (TPID) field;
+- a 2-byte Tag Protocol Identifier (TPID) field.
 - a 2-byte Tag Control Information field that contains a 12-bit VLAN identifier field, and a 3-bit priority field.

 ![Original Ethernet frame (top), 802.1Q-tagged Ethernet VLAN frame (below)](./figs/ethernet_frame.png)

-### Spanning Tree Protocols

-Networks often introduce redundant links between switches to overcome the failure or congestion of links.
-These connections, however, introduce physical loops into the network.
-These loops are problematic since switches flood traffic out all ports when the destination is unknown.
-Without any mechanism, these frames will loop forever.

-This is solved by allowing physical loops, but creating loop free logical topology, through a **spanning-tree protocol**.
-The Spanning-Tree Protocol establishes a root node, called the **root bridge**.
-Furthermore, every node (in this context we refer to nodes as **bridges**) as unique 8 byte **bridge ID**.
-For each bridge, there is **root port** which is responsible for the reception/transmission of frames from/to the root bridge.
-Similarly, we define a **designated bridge** and **designated port** as the bridge and port (respectively) that are responsible for sending frames from a LAN to the root bridge and vice-versa).
-Each bridge has an associated **Root Path Cost**, equal to the sum of the costs from the ports that transmit frames towards the root bridge in the least cost path to the root bridge.
-The root port (for a bridge) and the designated port (for a LAN) are the ports that provide the best path to the root.
-The **active ports** in a bridge are the root port and the designated ports.
-The remaining ports stay inactive (blocked).

-The Spanning Tree Protocol requires network devices to exchange messages to detect bridging loops.
-The message that a switch/bridge sends, allowing the formation of a loop free logical topology, is called a **Bridge Protocol Data Unit (BPDU)**.
-This ensures that if an active path or device fails, a new spanning tree can be calculated.

-// TODO

-# Chapter 6: Wireless Networks
+## Wireless Networks and LANs

 We identify the following relevant elements in a wireless network: